What Color To Dye Over Green Hair When it’s Time For Changes?

 Some tips to fade the green color by yourself

-If you don’t need to completely remove the green color from hair, you may try to wash it away by yourself.
+If you don’t need to completely remove the green hue from hair, you may try to wash it away by yourself.
 There are some clarifying shampoos that may help to reduce the color significantly.
 Deep cleansing shampoos also help to fade the color.

 Good professional shampoo used with hair conditioner may solve the problem and care for the hair.
-After washing your hair with clarifying shampoo you may try to dye it by yourself on top of the faded green color.
+After washing your hair with clarifying shampoo you may try to dye it by yourself on top of the faded green tint.

 Red over green hair neutralizes the green and may give you the color from brown to bright red.